5 Types of Belly Fat and What Causes Them

 Mommy Belly Fat

-Right after giving birth, for apparent reasons, females tend to be left with a bit of tummy fat, also referred to as mommy fat, which is not so easy to get rid of and can be quite nerve-wracking for new mothers.
+Right after giving birth, for apparent reasons, females tend to be left with a bit of tummy fat, also called mommy fat, which is not so easy to get rid of and can be pretty nerve-wracking for new mothers.

-Besides the post-pregnancy belly caused by fat accumulation, there is also an exacerbated condition known as diastasis recti or, as people call it – the mommy pooch- it’s when abdominal muscles dilate during the time of pregnancy and have difficulty going back to their original state.
+In addition to the post-pregnancy belly caused by fat accumulation, there is also an exacerbated condition known as diastasis recti, or, as people call it, the mommy pooch.
+It occurs when abdominal muscles dilate during pregnancy and have difficulty returning to their original state.

-Diet-wise, excluding an excessive amount of sweet, starchy foods, sweet soda, baked goods, and white bread from the daily menu is recommended.
+Diet-wise, excluding excessive sweet, starchy foods, sweet soda, baked goods, and white bread from the daily menu is recommended.

 These foods are composed of fast-digesting carbohydrates and contain many calories per 100 g of food.

-As a result, a woman does not eat enough essential nutrients, although she receives an excess of calories and carbs, which accumulates extra inches at the waist.
+As a result, women do not eat enough essential nutrients, although they consume an excess of calories and carbohydrates, which accumulate extra inches at the waist.

-Being patient with the results is essential, especially for breastfeeding mothers.
-The baby’s health should be considered, as it receives nutrients from its mother.
+It is essential to be patient with the results, especially for breastfeeding mothers.
+The baby’s health should also be considered, as it receives nutrients from its mother.

 With the help of proper nutrition and light exercises, you can remove a sagging belly and sides without risking the baby’s health.